kubeshop/tracetest/docs/docs/configuration/connecting-to-data-stores/awsxray.md

 ![AWS X-Ray Settings](../img/configure-awsxray.png)

-From the configuration page, add your AWS credentials, you can use temporary credentials by running `aws sts get-session-token`.
+From the configuration page, add your AWS credentials.
+You can use temporary credentials by running `aws sts get-session-token`.
 Lastly, you can ensure the connection is working as expected by pressing the `Test Connection` button.

 ## Connect Tracetest to AWS X-Ray with the CLI